 - Minimize or eliminate 'waiting' delays once construction starts.
 (Measure twice, cut once.)

 - Meet or exceed LEED certification guidelines.

 - Make it easy to live a "net-positive" lifestyle.

 Cleave & Nina Law

 We are transplanted New Yorkers who have spent more of our lives in Southern California than anywhere else.
 Our entire married life has been in Long Beach -- over 25 years.
 Our children were born here and went to public school here.
 Most of both our careers have been in this city too.
 We clearly love Long Beach.

-We found and purchased a property in 2014 and we documented each chapter of our home-building story on this website.
+We found and purchased a property in 2014 and we document each chapter of our home-building story and our efforts to live the change we wish to see in the world on this website.